System-Dan/DiscordVideoShrink/README.md

 ffmpeg and ffprobe can be either be added to PATH or same directory as the script.

 The script will try to encode 2 pass with libx264, failing that it will revert to libx265 and if that's not available it will use ffmpeg's mpeg4.

+1. Run with python DiscordVideoShrink.py
+2. Enter file path and filename of video
+3. File will be re-encoded and renamed to reencoded-videoname.mp4